Build-week-Anywhere-Fitness-II/Marketing-Page/README.md

 ## Other Info

-###### The Anywhere Fitness Logo was created using Figma; stock photos were found on Unsplash; background gradients were created using CSS Gradient.
+###### The Anywhere Fitness Logo and star ratings were created using Figma; stock photos were found on Unsplash; background gradients were created using CSS Gradient.